Beware of the Lint Picker

 So, how do you spot contempt?
 It comes in many forms.
 Ever notice the “Lint Picker”?
 See below.
 The one on the left is a good lint picker.
 The one on the right not so much.

 This is the person that picks stuff (lint, hair) off their clothes or cleans or picks their nails/fingers while you’re speaking to them.
-That’s never a good sign.
-Writes Joe Navarro, body language expert, “The act of picking lint or hair from clothes or cleaning one’s nails when being addressed by another person is inconsiderate at best, disrespectful, even contemptuous, at worst.”
+This is a form of contempt.

 We can convey another form of contempt with our eyes.
 When we roll our eyes, it conveys disagreement or dislike.
 If you have children, chances are they have rolled their eyes at you—whether you have seen it or not.

 Yet another prevalent form of contempt is when we “crimp” the corners of our mouths.
-Posits Navarro, “When one corner of the mouth pinches tight and pulls slightly to the side or up, it reveals smugness, disdain, dislike, disbelief, or contempt.”
 Some folks show contempt with both corners of the mouth crimped, but that is less common.

 Rolling eyes and lint pickers are easy to spot, but what about other types of contempt?
 The two pictures below show a person (my colleague Patryk, from the Center for Body Language) with genuine expressions of contempt.
 Notice how the corner of the lip curves up.
 This could be a sign of dislike or superiority.